-Presently, Beyond Education Ltd. Company has developed and facilitates two main programs: our Cultural and Language Program and our Service-Learning program.
-Both programs overlap in various aspects, but differ in the primary learning goals.
+Presently, Beyond Education Ltd. Company has developed and facilitates two main types of programs: our Service-Learning Programs and our Cultural/ Language Programs.

 Our programs are designed to aid schools using an International Baccalaureate (IB) curriculum.
 We aim to help students develop skills and learning outcomes that meet their IB requirements and are continuously working with school administrators to make sure that their learning goals are met.

 While these are our main programs, they do not limit our capabilities.
 We look into every opportunity to help develop your students into successful adults, and will work with schools to develop a personalized program that works for them.